-As of release 0.12-2.6.2, CXXR makes some use of the Boost libraries, available from www.boost.org.
+CXXR makes use of the Boost libraries, available from www.boost.org.
 Boost is available as a package as part of many Linux distributions.
 It is available in prepackaged form for Mac OS from www.macports.org.
+CXXR currently requires Boost version 1.53.0 or newer.
+Try configure --help if you have a suitable Boost installed but the configure script is unable to find it.

 To build CXXR, follow the instructions in the INSTALL file in the top-level directory.
 Then invoke CXXR by running bin/R from within the build directory; the usual R options are available.
 At this early stage of development, installing CXXR is definitely not recommended - it would overwrite your standard R installation - and consequently make install will simply give a warning message and fail.